How Do Exchange Rates Affect Me?

 6 Surprising Ways Exchange Rates Affect You

 You don't think about how exchange rates affect you until you travel.
-But they impact the value of the dollar.
-That affects everything you buy, from groceries to gas.
+But they impact the value of the dollar every day of the week, regardless of where you are.
+They affect everything you buy, from groceries to gas.
 Here are more surprising ways exchange rates affect you.

 A weak dollar makes import prices higher.
 That lowers your standard of living because you'll pay more for imported fruits vegetables, and other groceries.
 It also causes inflation.
 That erodes your purchasing power over time.

 When the dollar rises in value against other currencies, gas prices fall.
 Why?
 More than 70 percent of the price of gas depends on oil prices.
 All oil contracts are sold in U.S. dollars.
 Saudi Arabia, who sells most of the world's oil, has pegged its currency to the dollar.
 When the dollar rises against the euro and other currencies, so does the riyal.
 That makes Saudi Arabia's imports cheaper.
 Therefore, Saudi Arabia can afford to charge lower prices for oil when the dollar rises.
 It still receives the same value from its imports.

 When the dollar weakens, gas prices rise.

 That's because Saudi Arabia and the other OPEC nations must charge more for oil to receive the same revenue.
 Also, their import costs are higher, so they need more revenue to pay for expenses.

 A strong dollar is not good for U.S. business.
 That's because it means they can export less.
 Why?
 A strong dollar makes their products more expensive relative to foreign products.

 Over time, this slows economic growth.
 It also causes companies to outsource jobs overseas.
 That's because foreign workers cost less since they are paid in weaker currencies.